nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Command Box

-The command box is where you will be entering commands to be executed by StoreMando.
+The command box is the long box at the top where you will be entering commands to be executed by StoreMando.

 #### Result Display Box

-The result display box is where StoreMando’s server replies to every command that you key in.
+The result display box, located directly below the command box, is where StoreMando’s server replies to every command that you key in.
 Any success, error or warning messages will be displayed in this box.

 ### 2.3.
 Prefixes and Keywords